 Fixing up your home is just like wearing makeup; it is important to you as it is to those who get to have a look.
 As a homeowner, you want guests only to see the best part of your house when they visit.
 If wondering where to concentrate your focus, here are five things guests will notice about your house.

 First impressions matter a lot.
 The first thing people see when they enter your home is the door and passage that leads to your living space.
 If you have some form of decor on your entry, like plants or artwork, ensure that the plants are well tended to, they do not shed leaves over the floor, and are watered to maintain color.
 Artwork should be well hanged and aligned to the wall structure.
 If you are one of the people who have a shoe place on the entryway, ensure that there is an order with the pairs.
 A shoe rack or not, shoes should be cleaned off of dirt and arranged in neat order.
+You can always opt for a hallway shoe storage for sale from Furniture in Fashion to keep them out of sight.
 If you have a mat at the door, whether inside or out, clean it out.
 Uncleaned mats harbor too much dust, which can go into the house.
 If you need to replace a door, consider slab doors.
 With a slab door, you can keep the existing door frame and just put up the door, saving time and money.

 Guests are easily turned off by bad smells.
 Keeping your house clean is one of the best ways to achieve this.
 Open up the windows and doors to let in the fresh air.
 Good ventilation ensures that clean air circulates inside the house.
 Boiling water and placing in a few citrus peels is one of the oldest ways to freshen up the air.
 You can also use a humidifier with a few nice smelling essential oils infused to give the house a nice and fresh smell that guests will enjoy.
 Just ensure you do not overdo it.